 Each of the operating Segments of the Company deals with a diverse customer base.
 While a small number of the manufacturing facilities are dependent upon one or a few customers for a significant portion of their business, no operating Segment is dependent upon any single customer or upon a few customers.
 With the addition of the Avery Segment in 2013 and Checkpoint in 2016, the Company customer base diversified into office products, commercial contract stationers, mass merchandisers, retail superstores, apparel chain stores, wholesalers, resellers, mail order, e-tailers and direct to consumer.
-With the Innovia acquisition in 2017 the customer base has further expanded into, pressure sensitive label material producers, consumer packaged goods companies, government central banks and direct for the Company's internal consumption.
-For 2017, the Company's two largest customers accounted for about 8.4% of consolidated sales.
+With the Innovia and Treofan acquisitions in 2017 and 2018, respectively, the customer base has further expanded into pressure sensitive label material producers, consumer packaged goods companies, government central banks and direct for the Company's internal consumption.
+For 2018, the Company's two largest customers accounted for about 9.0% of consolidated sales.
 See also "Dependence on Customers" in Item 5: "Risk Factors" of this AIF.

-The Company has direct control over a total of approximately 20,000 employees and has two labour union contracts in the United States, one in the United Kingdom and two in Australia covering approximately 724 employees as at December 31, 2017.
-The labour contracts in the U.S, covering 237 employees and 130 employees both expire in 2020.
-The labour contracts in the United Kingdom, covering an estimated 275 employees expires in 2019.
-The labour contracts in Australia, covering 33 employees and 49 employees, expires in 2019 while the second contract is currently in negotiations with a positive outcome expected.
+The Company has direct control over a total of approximately 21,000 employees and has two labour union contracts in the United States, one in the United Kingdom and two in Australia covering approximately 699 employees as at December 31, 2018.
+The labour contracts in the U.S, covering 236 employees and 127 employees, both expire in 2020.
+The labour contracts in the United Kingdom, covering an estimated 248 employees, expires in 2019.
+The labour contracts in Australia, covering 37 employees and 51 employees, expire in 2019 and 2020, respectively.
 A limited number of international locations have unionized facilities covered by local legislation.
 The Company has not experienced work stoppages at any of its locations in the last 10 years.